 3 The Ad Hoc Working Group hosts an annual meeting for stakeholder states involved with technological alternatives to high-risk radioactive sources.
-During this meeting, states and other stakeholders gather to share their experiences with transitioning to alternative technologies among other relevant topics.
+During the meeting, states and other stakeholders gather to share their experiences with transitioning to alternative technologies among other relevant topics.
+For more information about the Ad Hoc Working Group, see https://alttechwg.org/.

-training to essential staff, including but not limited to radiation oncologists, medical physicists, radiation therapists, and radiotherapy nurses.
+range of operating models, different levels of funding, and a range of policy objectives.
+Several NGOs play a role in the adoption of alternative technologies in the medical field by providing training to essential staff, including but not limited to radiation oncologists, medical physicists, radiation therapists, and radiotherapy nurses.
 One NGO, Radiating Hope, also assists in the procurement of radiation-generating technologies, by providing donated equipment to facilities in need.
 However, similar to IGOs, NGOs do not generally encourage the use of alternative technologies.
 They also often provide training on source-based equipment.
 Due to budget constraints, NGOs often contribute on an ad hoc basis.
 Unlike IGOs, NGOs tend to engage directly with end-users, although there may be some interaction with various government agencies.
-(See the annex for a more comprehensive list of NGOs involved in the adoption of alternative technologies.)
+(See the appendix for a more comprehensive list of NGOs involved in the adoption of alternative technologies.)